Skip to main content

 If you're cave people, this is non-negotiable.
 If you're not, skip it and head back to the river.

 Crystal Cave is a marble cavern with stalactites, underground streams, and tour-only access.
-You must reserve tickets in advance — they sell out daily in summer.
-Book at recreation.gov at least a week ahead.
+You must reserve tickets in advance at Sequoia Parks Conservancy — they sold out completely the prior season, so book several weeks ahead in summer.
+The 2026 season runs roughly May 22 to November 1.

 If you have kids under 6 or anyone with mobility issues, the walk down to (and back up from) the entrance is steep.
 We usually skip it when we host families with little kids and instead do an extra hour at the Tunnel Log + Auto Log on the way out — also iconic, also free, no reservations.